krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * When do I use test doubles?
 * What's the difference between ruby's standard library, core library, and gems?
 * What makes a good pull request?
-* How do I use capybara to test sinatra?
 * What is the different ways to use the css position property?
 * What makes a good test?
 * What does 'semantic markup' mean?